epicallan/bot/README.md

 Note

-- Protected apis require a JWT authorization token
+- Protected apis require a JWT authorization token, get this buy signing up with google using the auth/google route